Howard Long: Trial and execution

 Long remains the last person to be executed in New Hampshire.
-Before Long's death, the most recent execution in the state was in 1918, when Frederick Small was executed for the murder of his wife.
 Capital punishment was abolished in New Hampshire on May 30, 2019.
 This could mean Long will be the last ever person to be executed by the state.
-However, one person, Michael Addison, still remains on death row in New Hampshire.
-The abolition law is not retroactive and does not apply to Addison's case, meaning he could still be executed.
+However, one person, Michael K. Addison, still remains on death row in New Hampshire.
+The abolishment was not retroactive thus does not apply to Addison's case, meaning he could still, although very unlikely, be executed.